QinzhiChen/Project---Clustering/README.md

 > -  You will need an env.py file that contains hostname,username and password
 > -  The env.py should also contain a function named get_db_url() that establishes the string value of the database url.
 > -  Store that env file locally in the repository.

+## The plan

+> - We set up our initial questions during this phase.
+Wr made the outline of possible exploration techniques and hypothesis testing that we can use.